OpenFutbol/chicago-neighborhood-soccer/CODE_OF_CONDUCT.md

 # Code of Conduct
-Chicago Neighborhood Soccer
-v1.0.0, February 2023
+Chicago Neighborhood Soccer (aka NBHD Soccer) v1.0.0, February 2023

 ## Motive
 In adopting this Code of Conduct, we all are committed toward creating a welcoming environment to promote the exchange of ideas through collaboraion for  innovation.
 This includes but is not limited to developing, maintaining, and using open source software.
-We pledge to activity maintain contribution and help build an open source community for pickup soccer as a public good.
+We pledge to actively maintain contribution and help build an open source community for pickup soccer as a public good.

 # Our Community
 Members of the Chicago Neighborhood Soccer community are open, considerate, and respectful.
 Behaviours that reinforce these values contribute to a positive environment, and include: